Business Climate

 Hospitality and Tourism Sector

-• Since 2020, Santa Monica’s vital travel industry has suffered the impacts of the unprecedented COVID-19 pandemic with a 76% drop in annual visitors from 8 million to 2 million visitors per year.
-Tourism is starting to recover as Santa Monica welcomes back both domestic and international visitors.
+• 5.3 million visitors came to Santa Monica in 2022 (1.1 million from outside the USA).
+Tourism is on the rise as Santa Monica welcomes back both domestic and international visitors.
 The top five international feeder markets are: Australia/New Zealand, England, Canada, Mexico and Central America.

 • National Geographic ranked Santa Monica as one of the “Top Ten Beach Cities in the World.”
 And for a fun fact: our historic Santa Monica Pier is the 2nd most Instagrammed place in CA and 8th most in the world.